Martin-Muraskovas/tech258_cloud/what_is_cloud/readme.md

 ## Which cloud provider do I think might be the best and why?
 I think that AWS is the best due to having such a broad catalog of services on offer.
 Additionally, they are the most popular so there is the most discussion between users on how to use AWS effectively.
 ## What sorts of things do you usually need to pay for when using the cloud?
-* Data storage
+* Data storage.
-* Computing resources
+* Computing resources.
 * Network usage.
 ## What are the 4 pillars of DevOps?
 How do they link into the Cloud?
 * Collaboration<br>